1. Check for unclaimed cheques

 High-interest savings accounts are good, but growing your wealth totally tax free is even better.

 You can fill them with cash or investments like stocks and bonds.
-All of the interest, dividends and earnings made in either account are completely shielded from taxes, even capital gains tax.
+Investing in an RRSP reduces your taxable income, while all the interest, dividends and earnings made in a TFSA are completely shielded from taxes, even capital gains tax.

 While TFSAs are more flexible, contributing to an RRSP will reduce the amount you owe at tax season, potentially leading to a refund landing in your mailbox.
 And many employers will match contributions you make to group RRSPs, offering another source of completely free cash.